Mickey Mouse Clubhouse

 Mickey Mouse Clubhouse is an American animated interactive children's television series for preschoolers.
 Produced by Disney Television Animation, the series was created by Disney veteran Bobs Gannaway.
-The series originally aired 125 episodes from May 5, 2006, to November 6, 2016, on the Disney Channel's preschool block, Playhouse Disney (later known as Disney Jr.), making it the longest-running original series to air on the block.
+The series originally aired 125 episodes from May 5, 2006, to November 6, 2016, on Disney Channel's preschool block, Playhouse Disney (later known as Disney Jr.), making it the longest-running original series on the block by original broadcast run, as well as the second longest by episode count after Doc McStuffins.
 It received positive reviews from critics.

 On August 18, 2023, a revival of the series, Mickey Mouse Clubhouse+, was revealed to be in production, and premiered on July 21, 2025 on Disney Jr. and on Disney+.

 Premise

 Mickey, Minnie, Donald, Daisy, Goofy, and Pluto interact with the viewer(s) to stimulate problem solving during a self-contained story.

 Once the episode's situation has been explained, Mickey invites the viewer(s) to join him at the Mousekedoer, a giant Mickey-head-shaped computer whose main function is to distribute the day's Mouseketools, a collection of tools needed to reach the episode's main goal, to Mickey.
 One of them is a "Mystery Mouseketool" represented by a question mark, which is hidden from the viewer until it is selected, and thus changes into the Mouseketool the viewers get to use.

 After all of the Mouseketool have been revealed, they are quickly downloaded to Toodles, a small, Mickey-head-shaped flying extension of the Mousekedoer.
 By calling "Oh, Toodles!", he pops up from where he is hiding and flies up to the screen so the viewer(s) can pick which tool is needed for the current situation.

 The show features two original songs performed by American alternative rock band They Might Be Giants; the opening theme song, in which a variant of a Mickey Mouse Club chant ("Meeska Mooska Mickey Mouse!") is used to summon the Clubhouse, and "Hot Dog!", which echoes Mickey's first spoken words in the 1929 short The Karnival Kid.

 After the show ended in 2016, it was succeeded by Mickey Mouse Mixed-Up Adventures (formerly Mickey Mouse Roadster Racers), which ran from January 2017 to October 2021, and Mickey Mouse Funhouse, which ran from July 2021 to April 2025.
 On August 18, 2023, a revival was revealed to be in production, and premiered on July 21, 2025.